 But the question itself: I love the moment in Fiddler on the Roof when Tevye surprises his wife Golde by asking “Do you love me?”
 Her reply?
 “Do I what?
 With our daughters getting married and this trouble in the town, you’re upset, you’re worn out, maybe it’s indigestion.
 Do I love you?
 For 25 years I’ve washed your clothes, cooked your meals, cleaned your house, given you children, milked the cow – After 25 years, why talk about love now?”

 Without oversimplifying, church folks (and clergy) might hear themselves responding to Jesus’ query by saying For years I’ve read your book, sat in your pew, given money, tried to be nice, volunteered at the shelter, gone to seminary… But do you love me?
+I wonder about preaching a sermon that might list 3 or 4 simple, doable ways to love Jesus.

 Of course, the simple fact that Jesus asks him not once or four times but three shows Jesus’ tender care, providing Peter with redemption for the three denials just a couple of nights earlier.